Should you choose to complete an optional essay, please select one of the following prompts and limit your response to 250-500 words.

 As a liberal arts school, Providence College provides students with the opportunity to explore several different academic areas.
 While you may not be ready to declare a major, what have you experienced, inside or outside of the classroom, that has led you to an interest in a particular field of study?

-Diversity, Inclusion, and Democracy is a class on campus that encourages conversation with people from different perspectives.
-There are several spaces on campus where this class posts questions to the PC community, and dialogue forms from there.
-One of the questions this class posted recently was “Name a time where you’ve felt empowered or represented by an educator.”
+Dialogue, Inclusion, and Democracy is a program on campus whose mission is to create a safe space that supports the development of well-informed and engaged students through civil discourse.
+There are several spaces on campus where students, faculty and staff can pose questions to the PC community and dialogue forms from there.
+One of the questions posted recently was "Name a time where you‘ve felt empowered or represented by an educator."
 What question would you like to pose to the PC community and why?

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.